OpenCHAMI/deployment-recipes/quickstart/README.md

    # Create the secrets in the .env file.
 Do not share them with anyone.
    ./generate-configs.sh foobar
    ```
+   If you have problems with this step, check to make sure that the main IP address of your host is in
 1. Update your /etc/hosts to point your system name to your local ip (this is important for valid certs)
 1. Start the main services
    ```bash